Jamie is a star college student.

 If someone you know begins to display signs of depression or is acting differently than usual, check in with them.

-While momentary feelings of sadness or disinterest are human, it is important to recognize when patterns of these behaviors set in.
+While momentary feelings of sadness or disinterest are human, it's important to recognize when patterns of these behaviors set in.

-Rob has been canceling plans with you and your friends for the past few weeks, saying he is busy.
+Rob has been canceling plans with you and your friends for the past few weeks, saying he's busy.
 When you see him, he seems a bit distracted and down.
 What should you do?